 Growing up, young Jerry played Little League, Babe Ruth League, and American Legion ball.
 "Baseball was pretty much the pastime, besides basketball -- and my thing was baseball.
 That's all I did, really.
 I got started playing through my uncle, who ran a Little League team, and then I got introduced to Horace Clarke and Elmo Plaskett [two other major-leaguers from St. Croix who became government-paid baseball instructors when their playing days were over].
 They taught us a lot of the fundamentals.

 "Elmo and Horace were the ones that got us to a lot of trips to Puerto Rico -- and that opened up a lot of opportunity to us to play winter ball, get a little recognition, let people know what kind of players the Virgin Islands had."
-In March 1983, a few months before he graduated from Central High School, the Rangers signed Jerry as an undrafted free agent thanks to scout Orlando Gómez.
-Gómez, a longtime catcher and manager in Puerto Rico, had played with Clarke, Joe Christopher, and José Morales, among others.
+In March 1983, a few months before he graduated from Central High School, the Rangers signed Browne as an undrafted free agent thanks to scout Orlando Gómez.
+Gómez, a longtime catcher and manager in Puerto Rico, had played with Clarke, Joe Christopher (also from St. Croix), and José Morales, among others.

 "We had a little tournament in Puerto Rico.
 They actually came over to St. Croix first, and Orlando came over with them.
 The following week, we ended up going back over there, and luckily I had a pretty good series.
 I caught his eye, and he came back, and we sat down and talked.
 He told me who he was and what was going on, and I'm like 'Whoa!'
 That was kind of surprising.
 There were a few scouts coming in and out of the Virgin Islands, but not very many."

-Yet despite this auspicious season, Browne would not return to winter ball for many years to come.
-Jerry notes, "I ended up just staying here in Texas," where he took up residence after joining the Rangers first.
+Yet despite this auspicious season, Browne did not return to winter ball for many years to come.
+He noted, "I ended up just staying here in Texas," where he took up residence after joining the Rangers first.
 "I started to do a lot of stuff with my off-season program up here, instead of going back and forth.
 It wasn't so much that the Rangers didn't want me to play.
 It really wasn't no need for me to go down and play any more, wearing myself out."

 Browne was also the Rangers' top rookie in 1987 after winning the regular second base job.
 Toby Harrah was not re-signed and wound up managing in Triple-A. That spring, Jeff Kunkel separated his shoulder, management decided that shifting Steve Buechele from third was not the answer, and Curtis Wilkerson remained a reserve.
 Manager Bobby Valentine was dubious at first that the young Crucian was ready.
 But as camp ended, he said, "Jerry began to put more effort out.
 He relaxed more and got his rhythm together on the double play.
 There's definite growth opportunity the way we've gone.
 I tested him, and he passed the test."
 After a slow start, The Guv'nor himself noted, "I just had to be more patient.
 I was swinging at bad pitches.
 That's not me."